brucechin/OctopusZK/progress.md

 # 2021.12.22

 meet some difficult issues when implementing MSM using the NVIDIA CGBN library. each cgbn_t is operated by TPI threads, so when i tried to write back the computation results back to CPU memory, i can only write a partial component with each thread. need to carefully operate on global variables and local variables in order to obtain the correct CGBN computation results and memcpy them back to CPU.

+# 2021.12.25
+found out that the distributed zk can not use the newest JDK version 11.
+### Caused by: java.lang.IllegalArgumentException: Invalid lambda deserialization at reductions.r1cs_to_qap.R1CStoQAPRDD.$deserializeLambda$(R1CStoQAPRDD.java:1)'

+remember to use JDK-8 version to avoid this problem.